dgaydukov/cert-aws/sa/files/sa.md

 But both allows federated user to access the console without having to sign in with a user name and password FU assume iam role and can access aws resources based on this role.
 Access is intersection of 2 policies (one passed within request + another from iam role).
 So FU request access with some policy attached and his iam role also has some policy they intersect and this is his policy inside aws.
-Principal - IAM identity (user/group/role) that can interact with aws
+Principal - IAM identity (user/group/role) that can interact with aws, can be:
-* can be permanent/temporary
+* permanent/temporary
-* can be represented by human/application
+* represented by human/application
-* can be root user / iam user / role
+* root user / iam user / role
 Policy - json file with permission which you attach to IAM identity or aws resource (some resources can have it's own access policy, like s3 bucket policy - where you can define which user which action should take).
 Resource policy - policy for single resource like s3 bucket policy or SQS access control Main difference between identity and resource policy is that identity policy doesn't have `Principal` attribute, cause you link it to some iam identity which would be it's principal.